People are the lifeblood of your museum.

 Perhaps you take lovely pics of your installations and share it to Instagram.

 The likes and shares might be pouring in.

 But are you reaching enough of the right people?

 Perhaps you have a website for your museum.

-But the website itself is old enough to be put on display in your museum!
+However, the website itself is old enough to be put on display in your museum!

 It hearkens back to days of glittery neon; built with serif text that’s hardly distinguishable from a shouting patterned background.

 And you don’t use the website.
 It just sits there like Rembrandt’s weird Stone Operation, drawing looks of disgust, but not much more.